MercuryTechnologies/locally-euclidean/README.md

   Alternatively we could use directories for each file and write it as parts;
   that seems simply worse however.
 Overall this is a reminder that all of this stuff is really hard.

+# Development

+This is a pretty normal Rust project with the exception of oddities relating to sqlx.
+If you have a local cargo toolchain it will just work, modulo needing to have a database.

+There's a nix and nix-direnv environment provisioned for you, which you can activate with `direnv allow`.

+sqlx verifies SQL queries at build time using the `DATABASE_URL` environment variable, the results of which are cached in `.sqlx/` via `cargo sqlx prepare --workspace`.

+If you don't want to use a system postgres, the `.envrc` is configured by default to let you use `process-compose up` to start a project-specific postgres server and automatically configure it.

+Since we use this caching feature, nix builds do not need a postgres *in the cargo build itself* and can just use temp-postgres for tests.

+## Database stuff

+You can use the sqlx tools to do migration development:

+- **Wipe DB** and run migrations: `sqlx database reset`
+- Create a migration: `sqlx migrate add 'initial schema'`

+**Currently** (this would be bad practice if the app were larger), migrations are run on application startup and no effort is made to prevent blowing up prod with this.

+Don't write migrations that break back-compat for the prior version of the app.